A Thousand Miles: Background and recording

-Carlton wrote the song's piano riff in the summer of 1998 at her parents' house in Philadelphia; her mother Heidi Lee, who had been listening to her, said, "Vanessa, that's a hit song."
-Carlton was unable to finish the song because of a case of writer's block, and did not return to it for several months.
+Vanessa Carlton wrote the song's piano riff in the mid-1998 at her parents' house in Philadelphia; her mother Heidi Lee, who had been listening to her, said, "Vanessa, that's a hit song."
+Carlton was unable to finish the song because of a case of writer's block and did not return to it for several months.
 While looking for a record label that would sign her, Carlton played the beginning of the song for a record producer, who said, "You have to finish that."
 She returned to her parents' home and finished it in an hour one evening, naming it "Interlude."
 She told VH1 in 2004, "I just sit down and write my songs ...
 It just kind of happened and it will never happen again like that."

 Some years later, Carlton recorded a demo tape (which featured several tracks, including "Interlude") and sent it to various producers and labels in the hopes that one would sign her.
 Some expressed interest, but Carlton did not agree with their suggestions for alternative titles for the song.
 One of the tapes found its way to Ron Fair, head of A&M Records, who recalled that "It was extraordinary, but also in some respects kind of screwed up as a record.
 It didn't press the emotional buttons the way I envisioned it."
 Carlton then met with Fair for a piano session to alter the arrangement of the song "so the heartbeat came in a different way".
 During this session, more transitions were inserted into the song, and the timing of the repetition of the chorus was changed.
 Additionally, the instrumental opening was shortened and an orchestra section was added by Fair; the lyrics, however, remained the same.
 He explained: "It has a lot of starts and stops to it, which makes it hard to achieve a flow, but I wanted to make a really dramatic record.
 The song is like a mini musical of its own."

-"A Thousand Miles" took 14 sessions to record, and was the first song recorded for Be Not Nobody.
+"A Thousand Miles" took 14 sessions to record and was the first song recorded for Be Not Nobody.
 As well as conducting the orchestra, Fair also organized a small band for its recording: John Goux played guitar on the track, Leland Sklar played bass guitar, and Abe Laboriel, Jr. played drums.
 Carlton later said, "after listening to it I realized I was going to make an album that I was very proud of."